 Bill Emerson National Hunger Fellowship

 This is a unique leadership development opportunity for individuals committed to social change.
-Each year 20 participants are selected for this 11-month program.
+Each year, 16-20 participants are selected for this 11-month program.
 Fellows are placed for half of their term of service with urban and rural community-based organizations all over the US.
-Examples include grassroots organizing groups, food banks, economic development agencies, local advocacy groups and faith-based organizations.
+Examples include grassroots organizing groups, food banks, economic development agencies, city governments, food policy councils, and local advocacy organizations.

 Fellows then move to DC to complete the year with national organizations involved in the anti-hunger and poverty movement, including national advocacy organizations, think tanks and federal agencies.